Natneam/Doc-Synopsis/client/README.md

    - Efficient state management and rendering techniques.
 5. **Testing:**
    - Implement unit and integration tests to ensure code quality and prevent regressions.
-   - Conduct user testing to gather feedback and iterate on design and functionality.